 If you're a small business owner looking to make a first foray into an automated help desk system, take a look at HappyFox.
 It covers all the basics - and turns emails into tickets - but is perfect for smaller teams, with mobile access and quick integration.
 Users also point out that it's great value for money, which is always a good thing.

-This tool is another mid-priced all rounder.
-It scores highly on the basics – it supports multiple request routes, automatically creates tickets, and is simple to incorporate into your business.
-A standout feature is the ability to support multiple products and brands on the one system, perfect for more complex businesses and different facets of your company’s personality.
+Freshdesk is another mid-priced all-rounder.
+It scores highly on the basics - it supports multiple request routes, automatically creates tickets, and is simple to incorporate into your business.
+A standout feature is the ability to support multiple products and brands on one system, perfect for more complex businesses and different facets of your company's personality.

-Before you make any decisions, it’s a good idea to take a look at the leading software in a category.
-It might not be right for you (see point #1, above), but it’s always a bonus to understand what makes an app so popular, and if that's a feature you can benefit from.
+Before you make any decisions, it's a good idea to take a look at the leading software in a category.
+Zendesk might not be right for you (see point #1, above), but it's always a bonus to understand what makes an app so popular, and if that's a feature you can benefit from.

 To see how help desk software can fit into a service-based business, rather than a product-based one, take a look at Mhelpdesk.
 This one is specifically designed for businesses who provide field technicians.
-Granted, your particular business might not do call outs, but rest assured, even if you don’t deal with a 100% office based, “send-to-client” type business, there’s still a helpdesk solution that’s right for you.
+Granted, your particular business might not do call outs, but rest assured, even if you don't deal with a 100 percent office-based, "send-to-client" type business, there's still a helpdesk solution that's right for you.